James McNeill Whistler’s ‘The Peacock Room’ Is a Glittering Masterpiece With a Dark History

 James McNeill Whistler, The Gold Scab: Eruption in Frilthy Lucre (The Creditor) (1879).
 Collection of the Fine Arts Museum of San Francisco.

 In 1879, Whistler, a notorious spendthrift, was forced into bankruptcy, and the creditor at his heels was none other than Leyland, his former patron.
 When creditors came to inventory Whistler’s assets, they were confronted with Whistler’s latest work, The Gold Scab: Eruption in Frilthy Lucre (The Creditor), a large emerald-hued painting depicting Leyland as a demon-like peacock perched upon Whistler’s home and hunched over a piano.
-The palette for the painting is the same as the Peacock Room, while the work’s title is a biblical allusion to “filthy lucre” which scripture warns against a grave temptation.
+The palette for the painting is the same as the Peacock Room, while the work’s title is a biblical allusion to “filthy lucre” which scripture warns against as a grave temptation.
 The Gold Scab was one more in a long string of dramas stemming from the Peacock Room’s unexpected completion.
-Whistler had remained, perhaps mischievously endeared, to Leyland’s wife Frances, who had left her husband, a notorious philanderer, in the intervening years.
-And sadly, especially, was the demise of Jeckyll, who already with slipping mental health, was shaken by the destruction of what would be his final design.
-The epic drama behind the Peacock Room has continued to inspire.
+Whistler had remained, perhaps mischievously, endeared to Leyland’s wife Frances, who had left her husband, a notorious philanderer, in the intervening years.
+And sadly, especially, was the demise of Jeckyll, who already with slipping mental health, was shaken irrevocably by the destruction of what would be his final design.
+The epic drama behind the Peacock Room has continued to fascinate new generations.
 In 2013, artist Darren Waterston, inspired by the shocking history of the room, created his own interpretation with his installation Filthy Lucre which reimagines the Peacock Room in decadent ruins.

 An Artist’s Advice Saved the Imperiled Peacock Room From Destruction